-- Must be unemployed, or regarded as unemployed. - · Aged 22 or over but under age pension age. - · Unless exempted, must participate in or be willing to participate in approved activities and/or job search. - · Prepared to enter into, comply with or vary an existing Employment Pathway Plan to fulfil the activity test.
+- Must be unemployed, or regarded as unemployed. - · Aged 22 or over but under age pension age. - Unless exempted from mutual obligation requirements, must participate in or be willing to participate in approved activities and/or job search. - Prepared to enter into, comply with or vary an existing Job Plan to fulfil the mutual obligation requirements.